History of the Foundation

 2005, Fred McCarter was hired as DCF’s Executive Director and the Foundation

-moved to a new office location at 322 Walnut Street in Lawrenceburg.
+moved from its Aurora office to an office in Lawrenceburg.
 The

 Foundation also embarked on a mission to become self-sufficient by January